Make it count for Richland County. The census ends Thursday, Oct. 15.

 When does the census take place?

 In mid-March, most people received a letter asking them to respond.
 On Aug.
 11, census takers started contacting households in Richland County that had not yet responded.
-The Census Bureau will complete its count of all U.S. households on Sept.
-30. For more details and a timeline, click here.
+The Census Bureau will complete its count of all U.S. households on Thursday, Oct.
+15. See the Census Bureau's announcement on the census ending.

 How do I complete the census?